JaldeepAsodariya/codelabs-actions/README.md

 # Codelabs: Actions on Google

+The `level1-complete` directory should be used as a reference for the Level 1 codelab, and as a starting point for the Level 2 codelab.
+The `level2-complete` directory can be used as a reference for the Level 2 codelab.
+`
  The `level1-complete` directory should be used as a reference for the Level 1 codelab.

 ## Setup Instructions